-What is the age requirement in order to obtain a Pennsylvania Driver’s License?
+What is the age requirement to obtain a Pennsylvania Driver’s License?

-You must be at least 18 years old in order to apply for your Driver License.
+You must be at least 18 years old to apply for your Driver License.

 If you are at least 16 years old you can apply for a Learner’s Permit.

 Pennsylvania residents, of at least 16 years of age, who want to drive a motor vehicle.